ChristianBirchler/ticket-tagger-analysis/study/README.md

 >RQ2: The highest of F-scores depending on the preprocessing techniques we see for Ticket Tagger and its fasttext classifier.
 It varies between 66% and 79%.
 All other evaluated classifiers have a similar and a smaller variance for the F-score than Ticket Tagger.

 In this project, we first collect new issue data from one repository namely pandas.
 We looked at different classifiers and compared them with the Ticket Tagger.
 We found out that in our case it is possible to increase the performance of Ticket Tagger if we use a more appropriate classifier.
-We would be happy if other researchers could replicate our study to confirm our findings.
+We are interested in other researchers interested in replicating our study, to confirm our findings.
 Also, evaluations with more preprocessing techniques could be applied since we believe that it is possible to gain more performance increase with other techniques.